ernie55ernie/Anomaly-Firewall-Rule-Detection-And-Resolution/README.md

 - [ ] IP range representation to multiple CIDR representations
 - [ ] Support for handling dl_src, dl_dst, dl_type, ipv6_src, ipv6_dst, multiple nw_proto
 - [ ] Output resolved and merged rules to firewall rules file

+### More about this program
+Detailed descrptions about this program is in this blog post [Anomaly Firewall Rule Detection and Resolution](https://ernie55ernie.github.io/python/2019/06/09/anomaly-firewall-rule-detection-and-resolution.html).